sigmacomputing/embed-sdk/README.md

 ```

 This will prompt you to add a changeset.
 Once merged, a PR will be opened to bump the version and publish the package.

+## Add iframe events

+- [Example](https://github.com/sigmacomputing/embed-sdk/pull/31) for adding an inbound event
+- Add a changeset for both the embed-sdk and react-embed-sdk.